Saaransh: Reception

 Saaransh was included in the Panorama section of the 1984 International Film Festival of India (IFFI).
 It was India's official submission for the Academy Award for Best Foreign Language Film, though it did not make it to the final run.
 Among other awards, Bhatt received a special prize at the 14th Moscow International Film Festival, and was a nominee for the Golden Prize.

 Coming after the success of Arth (1982), the critical acclaim of Saaransh established Bhatt as a director of repute.
 Even today, it remains one of the few stand out in "middle-of-the-road" films of the 1980s decade Hindi cinema, which is retrospectively seen as a decade of decline of content in the mainstream cinema.
 Encyclopædia Britannica's "Encyclopedia of Hindi Cinema" described Saaransh as Mahesh Bhatt's "finest film – moving, mellow, and mature – as the viewer feels the pain and despair of an elderly couple..."
-In 2016, on the occasion of India celebrating its 70th Independence day, news agency NDTV compiled a list called "70 Years, 70 Great Films" and Saaransh was among the four Hindi-language films that found place in the list.
+In 2016, on the occasion of India celebrating its 70th Independence day, news agency NDTV compiled a list called "70 Years, 70 Great Films" and Saaransh was among those chosen.